galastrostats/general/git-tutorial/07-collaborating.md

 Jennifer is collaborating on her Python script with her colleagues and realises her last commit to the group repository is wrong and wants to undo it.
-Jennifer needs to undo correctly so everyone in the group repository gets the correct change.  `git revert [wrong commit ID]` will make a new commit that undoes Jennifer's previous wrong commit.
-Therefore `git revert` is different than `git checkout [commit ID]` because `checkout` is for local changes not committed to the group repository.
+Jennifer needs to undo correctly so everyone in the group repository gets the correct change.  `git revert [first wrong commit ID]` will make a new commit that undoes Jennifer's previous wrong commits back to and including that ID, but only within her local copy.
+She will still need to git push the changes to GitHub.
+Note that `git revert` is different than `git checkout [prior commit ID]` because `checkout` literally goes back to an earlier copy, leaving the user in a detached head state (intended only for exploring prior to a `git reset --hard [prior commit ID]`).
 Below are the right steps and explanations for Jennifer to use `git revert`, what is the missing command?